oven-sh/bun/docs/project/internals/build-process-for-ci.md

 ## Zig Object

 This does not have a dependency on WebKit or any of the dependencies at all.
 It can be compiled without checking out submodules, but you will need to have bun install run.
 It can be very easily cross compiled.
+Note that the zig object is always `bun-zig.o`.

 ```sh
 BUN_REPO=/path/to/oven-sh/bun